 On the other hand, hospital cover can pay towards surgeries as a private patient, such as pregnancy and birth-related services, gynaecology and medically-necessary breast surgery.

-You also may have to hold your health insurance policy for a set amount of time, known as a waiting period, before you can claim on the services you’re covered for.
+You also may have to hold your health insurance policy for a set amount of time, known as a waiting period, before you can claim on the services included on your policy.

 A private health insurance plan can make a big difference when it comes to maternal and reproductive health.
-While it won’t pay towards out-of-hospital tests for sexually transmitted diseases, you may feel more comfortable being treated in a private hospital for such a condition.
+While it won’t pay towards out-of-hospital tests for sexually transmitted diseases, it can pay a benefit towards inpatient hospital treatment.

-Gold hospital cover (and some lower tier ‘plus’ policies) can include benefits for pregnancy and birth-related services, like the cost of private care during your pregnancy, accommodation, labour ward costs and doctors’ fees.
+Gold hospital cover (and some lower tier ‘plus’ policies) can include benefits for pregnancy and birth-related services, like contributing towards the cost of private inpatient hospital care during your pregnancy, accommodation, labour ward costs and doctors’ fees.
 While hospital insurance doesn’t cover consultations before you’re admitted to hospital as a patient, you can claim a portion of these costs through Medicare.

 When you give birth in a private hospital, you can choose your own obstetrician, see the same doctor throughout your pregnancy and recover in a private room (if available).
 Women treated in a private hospital also get to spend more time on average recovering in hospital before they have to go home.3

-There is a 12-month waiting period before you can claim expenses for pregnancy and birth-related services on your hospital insurance, so it’s vital to take out cover before you start trying if you want to receive private care during your pregnancy.
+There is a 12-month waiting period before you can claim on inpatient hospital expenses relating to pregnancy and birth-related services, so it’s vital to take out cover before you start trying if you want your health fund to contribute towards your private care.

-If you have a hospital insurance policy that covers assisted reproductive services, you may be able to receive treatment to help you fall pregnant such as in vitro fertilisation (IVF) and gamete intrafallopian tube transfer (GIFT).
+If you have a hospital insurance policy that includes assisted reproductive services, you may be able to claim a benefit on inpatient treatment to help you fall pregnant such as in vitro fertilisation (IVF) and gamete intrafallopian tube transfer (GIFT).

-If you’re not planning on having a child, there are other benefits of private health insurance that you might be interested in.
-For example, certain extras policies cover you for some of the cost of prescribed contraceptives for a medical purpose from a pharmacy.
-This is handy if you require a more expensive contraceptive that isn’t on the government’s Pharmaceuticals Benefits Scheme (PBS).
+If you’re not planning on having a child or are finished having children, there are other benefits of private health insurance that you might be interested in.
+For example, certain extras policies will pay a benefit towards some of the cost of prescribed contraceptives for a medical purpose from a pharmacy.
+This is beneficial if you require a more expensive contraceptive that isn’t on the government’s Pharmaceuticals Benefits Scheme (PBS).

 Termination of pregnancy is also an option available to women through private health insurance.
-Abortion is legal in some form in every Australian state.
 However, the specific laws surrounding termination of pregnancy do differ between states, so you’ll want to discuss your specific circumstance with your general practitioner, as you may need the approval of a second doctor, depending on your circumstances.4

 On average, women have the largest percentage of disability-adjusted life years (a measure of the burden of disease) due to living with a disease.5 Of that, nearly half of women’s total burden of disease is from cancer, musculoskeletal conditions and cardiovascular disease.
-With private health insurance, you can receive treatment for these conditions in a private hospital and access some preventative tests, scans and screenings.
+With an appropriate private health insurance policy, you can receive inpatient treatment for these conditions in a private hospital and access some preventative tests, scans and screenings.

-While the public health system does provide cover for cancer treatment, a private hospital policy means you can:
+While the public health system does provide cancer treatment, a private hospital policy means you can:

 Some cancers are specific to or generally far more common in women, including cervical cancer, ovarian cancer and breast cancer.